 Lawyers can charge clients with a variety of different pricing models, including hourly, retainer and fixed-fees.
 Traditional law firms charge an hourly rate, which can end up being quite costly depending on the complexity of the work.
 Moreover, you may not have an estimate of how much your work is going to cost until you receive a bill at the end.
-It is now more common to be charged fixed-fees – this means you are aware of the full cost upfront when you engage the firm, which provides you with price certainty and transparency.
+It is now more common to be charged fixed-fees or join a firm with a subscription or membership model, allowing you to know the full lawyer cost upfront when you engage the firm.
+Fixed-fee models can provide you with price certainty and transparency.
+This article explores the difference between fixed-fee, membership and hourly rates.

 How Much Does a Fixed-Fee Lawyer Cost?